-New Registrant Positions 2021-22
+General Registrant Position for Fall 2024-25

-Community Midwives of Halton is a well established practice that services clients in the communities of Oakville, Milton, west Mississauga and Burlington.
-Our clinics are located in Oakville next to Oakville Trafalgar Memorial Hospital and downtown Milton.
+Community Midwives of Halton is a well-established practice that services clients in the communities of Oakville, Milton, Georgetown, west Mississauga, Burlington and Waterdown.
+Our clinics are in Oakville next to Oakville Trafalgar Memorial Hospital and our new location on Bronte St in Milton.
+We hold privileges at both Oakville Trafalgar Memorial and Milton District Hospitals, and practice full scope care.
 We serve a diverse population in our expanding community, seeking to provide inclusive, client centered care.
-We hold privileges at both the Oakville hospital as well as Milton District Hospital, and we enjoy a supportive collegial relationship within both sites.
-Our practice is full scope and thus experience with epidurals and oxytocin will be an asset for applicants.
-Interest in homebirth also continues to be steady within our client base.

-Our practice has funding for 2 new registrants for the 21-22 funding year and we are excited to beginning the process of finding successful candidates.
-We work in a shared care team model, but for our NR candidates we intend to pair them together as a team and have them work in a primary care model during their NR year.
-We have created a comprehensive mentoring plan to fully support both new members in practice.
+Our practice is seeking a GR candidate with full scope experience for 1 position this fall (2024), with a start date of early October.
+A full-time caseload of 36-38 BCC is anticipated, and GR will be in a shared team model of care.
+There is the possibility of staying on long term once the one-year contract is complete as we are planning growth in our practice to meet the large community demand for services, particularly in Milton/north Halton.

+We also have an established mentoring program within the practice to support the needs of our newest members.
+Our ideal candidate is confident, values teamwork, has a strong work ethic, and retains a sense of humour even at 2 am.
+Previous experience with EMRs such as Accuro, ISP, or Expanse Meditech is preferred but not required.

-We invite interested applicants to submit their CVs and letters of introduction to midwivesofhalton@gmail.com with “New Registrant Position” as the subject, no later than Feb 15/21.
-We will only be contacting potential candidates for a virtual initial interview, and then in conjunction with our hospital, successful candidates will go on to have a second interview involving Halton Healthcare Services (HHS).
+We invite interested applicants to submit their CVs and letters of introduction to info@haltonmidwives.com with “General Registrant” as the subject.
+Only potential candidates will be contacted for a virtual interview.

 For more information, please visit our website at www.communitymidwivesofhalton.com